Himanshu-verma121/git_revise/README.md

 # git_revise
-For revising  git and git hub
+For revising  git and git hub.